raspberrypilearning/boat-race/en/step_12.md

 --- challenge ---

 ## Challenge: More levels!
-Can you create additional backdrops, and allow the player to choose between levels?
+Can you create more backdrops and allow the player to choose between levels?

 --- hints ---
 --- hint ---